cristianprofile/testing-java1.8-features/README.md

-testing-java1.8-features
+testing-java1.8-features I Love functional programming
 ========================

-testing java 1.8 new features with dates and lambda expression using collections streams
+Testing java 1.8 new features with dates and lambda expression using collections streams.

 -  Filter a collection with lambda expression using boolean predicate
 -  Reuse predicates with and or and not logical operator